ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

-We note that this guideline is not a requirement for strict Reno- or Cubic- friendliness as a prerequisite for an alternate congestion control mechanism to advance to Experimental status.
+We note that this guideline is not a requirement for strict Reno- or Cubic- friendliness as a prerequisite for an alternate congestion control mechanism to advance to Experimental or Standards Track status.
 As an example, HighSpeed TCP is a congestion control mechanism specified as Experimental, that is not TCP-friendly in all environments.
 When a new algorithm is deployed, the existing major deployments need to be